 Our workshops connect regional educators with science content from NOAA and our partners.
 The workshops also include how to apply this science with students in the classroom as well as in the field.
-This knowledge helps educators and teachers deliver meaningful watershed educational experiences.
 Our instructors include NOAA staff and experts from partner organizations.
-Topics we explore include climate change, fisheries science, and water quality.
+Topics we explore include changing conditions, fisheries science, and water quality.

 Upcoming Training Sessions

 The Environmental Science Training Center offers a variety of training sessions.
 Webinars are usually about an hour long and are intended for larger audiences.
-Workshops, many of which are also on line, are daylong or multiday opportunities that focus on themes relevant to the environmental literacy community.
-Here are our upcoming sessions:
+Workshops are often in person and are daylong or multiday opportunities that focus on themes relevant to the environmental literacy community.
+In summer 2026, we look forward to offering:

-- MWEE 201, which provides more in-depth instruction on how to plan or update a MWEE.
+- MWEE 201 provides in-depth instruction on how to plan or update a MWEE.
 It emphasizes planning and conducting outdoor investigations as well as incorporating student voice and choice throughout the MWEE program.

 - Next Generation Science Standards and Environmental Literacy, which provides an introduction to the Next Generation Science Standards, supporting materials for science learning, and information on how the Standards connect to environmental literacy efforts.